San Francisco 49ers (5-11) - Previously: 31.

 Tampa Bay Buccaneers (6-10) - Previously: 20.

 Call me crazy, but I think the Buccaneers would be better if they actually drafted a position of more significance than a kicker in the second round.
 But hey, don't take my word for it.
 An NFL general manager was quoted saying this:

 "It was the dumbest pick in the history of the draft."

 Wow.
-I wouldn't go that far, as kickers were taken in the first round in past years, but it was pretty horrible.
+I wouldn't go that far, as kickers were taken in the first round once upon a time, but it was pretty horrible.

 By the way, check out my NFL Draft Wrap-Up, where I list the worst picks of each round.
 And yes, Roberto Aguayo made the cut.

 I wrote earlier that Eli Manning isn't having the best offseason.
 First, they canned his Hall of Fame head coach for no particular reason.
 Then, he observed as his brother ruined all of his glory...

 And now, the player the Giants coveted, Jack Conklin, was snatched off the board when the Titans traded up for him.
 Manning could've used someone like Conklin to protect him.
 Instead, opposing pass rushes will beat him down once again.

 Ryan Fitzpatrick better re-sign with the Jets as quickly as possible.
 Not that Christian Hackenberg will convince the coaches to play him right away, but I could see New York pulling the trigger on a Sam Bradford trade, as he would be the perfect bridge to Hackenberg.